 If your Wi-Fi modem is set too far from your FireStick device, the signal strength will be limited and cause buffering problems.

 First, check the intensity of your Wi-Fi signal in the Fire TV settings.
 Here’s how you can do it:

 1. From the main screen, go to Settings.

 2. Select the Network option.

-3. Move to the Wi-Fi network, which you are connected to right now.
+3. Move to the Wi-Fi network you are connected to now.
 You will notice the Signal strength on the right of the window.
 Ideally, it has to be Good or Very Good.

-If the connection is limited, try shifting your Wi-Fi router or the FireStick closer, so the signal increases.
-If it still doesn’t run, you might also think of getting a Wi-Fi booster or Wi-Fi extender.
+If the connection is limited, try shifting your Wi-Fi router or the FireStick closer so the signal increases.
+If it still doesn’t run, you might also consider getting a Wi-Fi booster or Wi-Fi extender.

 Note: Wi-Fi routers normally come with both 2.4 GHz and 5 GHz frequencies.
 Even if 5 GHz is faster, it has a lower limit.